 The musicologist Gerard McBurney stated of The Bolt - "The waspish and delightfully colourful score bowls along like a children’s cartoon-film, every number full of drama and parody and fine take-offs of serious and popular music of every kind."
 McBurney succinctly identifies two strong characteristics of Shostakovich's music, namely, the cinematic and the art of parody.

 It was through the economic necessity of having to provide piano accompaniment to silent-films as a teenager at Leningrad cinemas that Shostakovich acquired his driving, dramatic style, so readily adaptive to the rapid action of cinema.
-Works such as the programmatic 12th symphony (1961) which aurally depicts events of the 1917 revolution, and the Piano Concerto no. 1 for trumpet and strings (1933) which includes rapid passages of cartoon-like humour, another characteristic of Shostakovich's 'soundtrack narrative' style.
-But above all, it's Shostakovich's ability to mimic and parody musical styles which The Bolt is an early example of his mature style.
-Sarcasms, quotes and quips abound in swift succession, while the musical styles of jazz, vaudeville, folk-song, military marches and circus routines, as well as the parodying of western sentimentality can be heard in The Bolt.
+Works such as the programmatic 11th and 12th symphonies which aurally depict the historical events leading up to the 1905 and 1917 revolutions, and the Piano Concerto no. 1 for trumpet and strings (1933) which includes rapid passages of cartoon-like humour are characteristic of Shostakovich's 'soundtrack narrative' style.
+But above all, it's Shostakovich's ability to mimic and parody musical styles which The Bolt is an early example of.
+Sarcasms, quotes and quips follow in swift succession, while the musical styles associated with jazz, folk-song, military marches and the tango, as well as the parodying of western sentimentality, are included in The Bolt.

 The first and last movements of The Bolt suite reveal the full extent to which Shostakovich's mastery of orchestral technique had already developed.
 In the opening movement of the suite, Beethoven's well-known 'Fate or 'Destiny' motif is quoted, only to be swiftly answered by the factory whistle.
 The Bolt also includes some fine examples of Shostakovich's witticisms, notably in the hilarious Drayman's Dance which celebrates the joy of alcohol and drunkenness.
 It is occasionally performed as an encore, including by the Russian State Symphony Orchestra following a performance of Shostakovich's 5th symphony at St. Andrew's Hall, Norwich in 2003.